How to Handle Your Shots Like a Champ - Part 1

 In this lesson, you will learn about why you get vaccines in school and ways to be less anxious on immunization day.

 You don’t usually learn much about vaccines (also called needles or shots) in school, but they are really important for your health.
 In this lesson, you will learn about vaccines and what to expect on immunizarion day.

 Many people are!

-In this lesson, you’ll learn how to use the CARD system to have a better vaccination experience.
+In this lesson, you’ll learn how to use the CARD system to have a better immunization experience.

-Let's start with a video where Angelo talks about vaccination day at school.
+Let's start with a video where Angelo talks about vaccines and how to prepare for immunization day at school.